JEOresearch/EyeTracker/VREyeTracker/readme.md

 # Unity VR Gaze Visualizer and Calibration Script

-This Unity C# script visualizes a 3D gaze ray produced by my external Python eye tracker.
+This Unity C# script visualizes a 3D gaze ray produced by my external Python eye tracker [Python Tracker Script](https://github.com/JEOresearch/EyeTracker/blob/main/3DTracker/Orlosky3DEyeTracker.py).
 The Python tracker continuously writes a gaze origin and gaze direction to a text file, and this Unity script reads that file in real time to display the gaze direction inside a VR headset.

 To help support this software and other open-source projects, please consider subscribing to my YouTube channel: https://www.youtube.com/@jeoresearch, or joining for $1 per month: https://www.youtube.com/@jeoresearch/join.